Filibuster

-A filibuster is a political procedure in which one or more members of a legislative body prolong debate on proposed legislation so as to delay or entirely prevent decision.
+A filibuster is a parliamentary procedure in which one or more members of a legislative body prolong debate on proposed legislation so as to delay or entirely prevent a decision.
 It is sometimes referred to as "talking a bill to death" or "talking out a bill", and is characterized as a form of obstruction in a legislature or other decision-making body.
+A motion of cloture (also closure or guillotine) may sometimes restrict filibustering.

 Etymology

 The term "filibuster" ultimately derives from the Dutch vrijbuiter ("freebooter", a pillaging and plundering adventurer), but the precise history of the word's borrowing into English is obscure.
 The Oxford English Dictionary finds its only known use in early modern English in a 1587 book describing "flibutors" who robbed supply convoys.
 In the late 18th century, the term was re-borrowed into English from its French form flibustier, a form that was used until the mid-19th century.

 The modern English form "filibuster" was borrowed in the early 1850s from the Spanish filibustero (lawless plunderer).
-The term was applied to private military adventurers like William Walker who were then attacking and pillaging Spanish colonies in Central America.
-Spain lost all its Central American territory in 1821.
+The term was applied to adventurers like William Walker who were engaging in private military expeditions in Latin America.
 Over the course of the mid to late 19th century, the term "filibustering" became common in American English in the sense of "obstructing progress in a legislative assembly".

 Ancient Rome

 One of the first known practitioners of the filibuster was the Roman senator Cato the Younger.
 In debates over legislation he especially opposed, Cato would often obstruct the measure by speaking continuously until nightfall.
-As the Roman Senate had a rule requiring all business to conclude by dusk, Cato's purposefully long-winded speeches were an effective device to forestall a vote.
+As the Roman Senate had a rule requiring all business to conclude by dusk, Cato's deliberate long-winded speeches were an effective device to forestall a vote.